 Kevin has a broad-based disputes practice focused on high value commercial litigation and international arbitration.

 Kevin has acted in a variety of disputes including, joint venture, oil and gas, shareholder, commodities, investor against state, fraud, employment and has particularly deep expertise in cross-border disputes.
-He is also a fellow of the Chartered Institute of Arbitrators.
+He is a fellow of the Chartered Institute of Arbitrators and an arbitrator with institutions including the Singapore International Arbitration Centre (reserve panel), and the Hong Kong International Arbitration Centre.
+He is a member of the core committee of the International Chamber of Commerce’s Singapore Arbitration Group and spearheads the engagement subcommittee.

 Kevin graduated with First Class Honours from King’s College London, where he was awarded the Law School Prize for Jurisprudence and the Linklaters Prize for Administrative law.
 Prior to entering private practice, he served as a Justices’ Law Clerk to the Chief Justice, Judges of Appeal and Judges of the Supreme Court, an Assistant Registrar of the Supreme Court.
 He has expertise in criminal matters as well as he was a Deputy Public Prosecutor in the Attorney-General’s Chambers.